YuiseoYule/LG_CNS_AM_Inspirecamp/_notes/TroubleShootingforBlog.md

 *   **Resolution:** To bypass this hardcoded behavior, you must move the files to a Custom Collection (e.g., a folder named `_notes`) and register it in `_config.yml`, or rename the files to match the mandatory date-prefix standard.
 *   **System Rule (Takeaway):** The `_posts` directory is an opinionated structure that cannot be reconfigured to accept arbitrary filenames; use Collections for flexible, non-dated technical documentation.

+## 🛠️ Troubleshooting: Missing Template Logic for Custom Collections

+*   **Symptom**: The troubleshooting file is correctly configured and placed in the `_notes` directory, but it is not rendering on the home page.
+*   **Context/Environment**: `index.md` Liquid template, Jekyll custom collections.
+*   **Root Cause**: The current `index.md` file only executes a loop for `site.posts`.
+Because the file is located in the `_notes` directory, the Jekyll compiler assigns it to the `site.notes` data array, which the front-end template lacks instructions to access.
+*   **Resolution**: Add a second Liquid loop to `index.md` specifically targeting the `site.notes` variable to display the collection's payload.
+*   **System Rule (Takeaway)**: **Data Structure Mapping**.
+Defining a backend data collection in `_config.yml` does not automatically render it; the front-end view must explicitly call the corresponding collection variable.